RaymRaym/AWSCertificationPrep/saa-c03-cheet-sheet.md

     **In Governance mode, Objects can be deleted by some users with special permissions.**

+- Create Dynamic Contact Forms for S3 Static Websites Using AWS Lambda, Amazon API Gateway, and Amazon SES

+## AWS Storage Gateway

+AWS Storage Gateway connects an on-premises software appliance with cloud-based storage to provide seamless integration with data security features between your on-premises IT environment and the AWS storage infrastructure.
+You can use the service to store data in the Amazon Web Services Cloud for scalable and cost-effective storage that helps maintain data security.

+AWS Storage Gateway offers file-based File Gateways (Amazon S3 File and Amazon FSx File), volume-based (Cached and Stored), and tape-based storage solutions.

+cached / stored

 ## Amazon API Gateway

 AWS Lambda + API Gateway ,support for the WebSocket Protocol, API versioning, different environments, security

+- usage plan and API keys [subscription, control access]

+  A *usage plan* specifies who can access one or more deployed API stages and methods—and optionally sets the target request rate to start throttling requests.
+The plan uses API keys to identify API clients and who can access the associated API stages for each key.

+  *API keys* are alphanumeric string values that you distribute to application developer customers to grant access to your API.
+You can use API keys together with [Lambda authorizers](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-use-lambda-authorizer.html), [IAM roles](https://docs.aws.amazon.com/apigateway/latest/developerguide/permissions.html), or [Amazon Cognito](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-integrate-with-cognito.html) to control access to your APIs.
+API Gateway can generate API keys on your behalf, or you can import them from a [CSV file](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-key-file-format.html).
+You can generate an API key in API Gateway, or import it into API Gateway from an external source.
+For more information, see [Set up API keys using the API Gateway console](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-setup-api-key-with-console.html).

 ## NAT Gateway

 NAT Gateway will be created Public Subnet and Provide access to Private Subnet

+Each NAT gateway is created **in a specific Availability Zone** and implemented with redundancy in that zone.

+## Transit Gateway

+A *transit gateway* is a network transit hub that you can use to interconnect your **virtual private clouds (VPCs) and on-premises networks**.
+As your cloud infrastructure expands globally, inter-Region peering connects transit gateways together using the AWS Global Infrastructure.
+Your data is automatically encrypted and never travels over the public internet.

 ## Amazon EC2

 - Auto scaling groups can not span multi region

+- Amazon EC2 Auto Scaling lifecycle hooks

+  Amazon EC2 Auto Scaling offers the ability to add lifecycle hooks to your Auto Scaling groups.
+These hooks let you create solutions that a**re aware of events in the Auto Scaling instance lifecycle, and then perform a custom action on instances when the corresponding lifecycle event occurs**.
+A lifecycle hook provides a specified amount of time (one hour by default) to wait for the action to complete before the instance transitions to the next state.

+  **run scripts**

+- Predictive scaling for Amazon EC2 Auto Scaling

+  Use predictive scaling to increase the number of EC2 instances in your Auto Scaling group in advance of daily and weekly patterns in traffic flows.

 - **A target tracking policy** allows the Auto Scaling group to automatically adjust the number of EC2 instances in the group **based on a target value for a metric**.

+- TCP, UDP, and ICMP.

+- Amazon EC2 Dedicated Hosts

+  **allow you to use your eligible software licenses from vendors** such as Microsoft and Oracle on Amazon EC2, so that you get the flexibility and cost effectiveness of using your own licenses, but with the resiliency, simplicity and elasticity of AWS.
+An Amazon EC2 Dedicated Host is a physical server fully dedicated for your use, so you can help address corporate compliance requirements.

+  Amazon EC2 Dedicated Host is also integrated with AWS License Manager, a service which helps you manage your software licenses, including Microsoft Windows Server and Microsoft SQL Server licenses.
+In License Manager, you can specify your licensing terms for governing license usage, as well as your Dedicated Host management preferences for host allocation and host capacity utilization.
+Once setup, AWS takes care of these administrative tasks on your behalf, so that you can seamlessly launch virtual machines (instances) on Dedicated Hosts just like you would launch an EC2 instance with AWS provided licenses.

 ## Amazon ECS